NutchapolSal/files/chromaeffects/README.md

 also if you quickly shut off the music, you could see some confetti gracefully falling

-*30 June 2019* - better distribution of audio meter ranges
+*30 Jun 2019* - better distribution of audio meter ranges

 # bluevsred
 [jump list](#jump-list) | [compactibilty list](#compactibility-list)